 Lund University Library was founded in 1666.
-30 years later we became a legal depository library, preserving all Swedish publications for the future.
+Thirty years later, we became a legal depository library, preserving all Swedish publications for the future.
 In 1907 we moved into our building at Helgonabacken.
-Despite several extensions, there is a lack of space and some of our collections are stored in off-site depositories.
+Despite several extensions, there is a lack of space, and some of our collections are in off-site depositories.

 Liberiet and Kungshuset